paylayio/paylayio.github.io/PaymentServer.md

 ## How it works
 The PaymentServer exposes a REST API.
 This is the single API interface to which your eCommerce platform(s) will talk to.

-A swagger endpoint is available and accessable from `localhost`.
+A swagger endpoint is available and accessible from `localhost`.

 ## Features